ashumsd7/heyashu/src/content/notes-namaste-node-js/e6-libuv-async-io.md

 ### What is libuv the Superhero

 libuv is a C library that provides Node.js with an event-driven, asynchronous I/O model.
 It helps manage tasks like file reading, writing, networking, and timers in a non-blocking way, making it possible for Node.js to handle many tasks simultaneously without slowing down.
 Essentially, Libuv is what enables Node.js to be fast and efficient, handling multiple operations at once without waiting for each to finish.
 Libuv acts as a middleware b/w JS engine and Operating System.
-Libuv has thread pool and event loop will discuss in later blogs. just know if anythign comes async or engine can’t handle it ask libuv to do it. find the libuv exact link to check the code of it written in c for your reference. actually libuv does so many things.
+Libuv has thread pool and event loop will discuss in later blogs. just know if anything comes async or engine can’t handle it ask libuv to do it. find the libuv exact link to check the code of it written in c for your reference. actually libuv does so many things.

 ### Node.js is Asynchronous